-A “deadly weapon” is defined under Florid law as a weapon likely to cause death or great bodily injury.
+A “deadly weapon” is defined under Florida law as a weapon likely to cause death or great bodily injury.
 The term “custody” and “care” are defined as the immediate control or charge exercised by a person over the named object.

-The term possession is defined as having personal charge of or exercising the right of control, ownership or management of the object.
+The term possession is defined as having personal charge of or exercising the right of control, ownership, or management of the object.
 Possession may be constructive or actual.
 Constructive possession means the object is in a place over which the defendant has control, or in which the defendant has concealed it.

-Actual possession is defined an object being in the hand of or on the person, the object is in a container in the hand of or on the person, or the object is so close as to be within ready reach and is under the control of the person.
+Actual possession is defined as an object being in the hand of or on the person, the object is in a container in the hand of or on the person, or the object is so close as to be within ready reach and is under the control of the person.

 What Constitutes Sufficient Evidence of Possession?

-Florida jury instructions provide that the mere proximity to an object is in a place over which the defendant does not have control, then the State can establish constructive possession by proving that the defendant has knowledge that the object was within the defendant’s presence, and that the defendant has control over the object.
+Suppose an object is in a place over which the defendant does not have control.
+In that case, the State can establish constructive possession by proving that the defendant knows that the object was within the defendant’s presence and has control over the object.

 Florida law also provides that possession may be joint.
 Joint possession means that two or more persons may jointly possess an object, exercising control over it.
 In that case, each of those persons is considered to be in possession of that object.

 Choosing an Attorney for Felon in Possession Charges

-If you have been charged with any kind of firearm, gun or weapon charge, including possession of a firearm by a convicted felon, in Hillsborough County, Pinellas County, Pasco County, or Polk County, Florida, then contact an experienced criminal defense attorney.
+If you have been charged with firearm, gun, or weapon charges, including possession of a firearm by a convicted felon, in Hillsborough County, then contact an experienced criminal defense attorney.

-This article was last updated on Friday, October 30, 2015.
+This article was last updated on Friday, August 11, 2023.